ponylang/rfcs/text/0000-more-promise-methods.md

 	also rejected.
 	"""

-fun tag join(ps: Array[Promise[A]] val): Promise[Array[A] val]
+fun tag join(ps: Iterator[Promise[A]]): Promise[Array[A] val]
 	"""
-	Create a promise that is fulfilled when all promises in the given array are fulfilled.
-If any promise in the array is rejected then the new promise is also rejected.
+	Create a promise that is fulfilled when the receiver and all promises in the given iterator are fulfilled.
+If the receiver or any promise in the sequence is rejected then the new promise is also rejected.
 	"""

 fun tag select(p: Promise[A]): Promise[(A, Promise[A])]